neuronsimulator/nrn/docs/guide/nmodls_built_in_functions.rst

     **fmod(x,y) - compute x modulo y**

         : Returns the value of x modulo y, the remainder resulting from x/y.
-(In Python this is ``x%``)
+(In Python this is ``x%y``)

     **log(x) - compute the natural logarithm**

-        : Returns the natural logarithm of its argument (lnx).
+        : Returns the natural logarithm of its argument (ln x).

     **log10(x) - compute the base 10 logarithm**